-Gross property taxes receivable of approximately \$112,000 represent current and delinquent real and personal property, less an allowance for amounts estimated to be uncollectible of approximately \$44,000.
-All net property taxes receivable at year end, except those collected within 60 days, are recorded as unavailable revenue on the governmental fund financial statements and thus not recognized as revenue until collected in the governmental funds.
+Gross property taxes receivable of approximately \$122,000 represent current and delinquent real and personal property, less an allowance for amounts estimated to be uncollectible of approximately \$31,000.
+All net property taxes receivable at year end are recorded as unavailable revenue on the governmental fund financial statements and thus not recognized as revenue until collected in the governmental funds.